 Call the MD EBT Customer Call Center at 1-800-997-2222

 If you are eligible for reimbursement, your replacement benefits will be issued on your new EBT card issued to you after the reported theft.
-If you have already ordered a replacement EBT card your reimbursed benefits will go on that EBT card.

 If you need emergency food assistance because your benefits were stolen, click here to find the nearest food pantry.
 Food pantries provide emergency food assistance that you and your family may rely on until you regain access to your EBT benefits.